Guide

 Corporations

-If you have incorporated your business, complete the T2 form.
-For your personal tax, complete the T1 general form.
+If you have incorporated, fill out the T2 form.
+For your personal tax, submit the T1 general form.

 Completing Form T2125 to calculate your gross and net income